gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-proposal.md

     // Name is the name of the subnetwork.
     Name string `json:"name"`

-    // PodSecondaryRangeName is the name of the secondary IP range on the nodes subnet
+    // PodSecondaryRangeName is the name of the secondary IP range on the workers subnet
     // that is used for pod IPs (required for dual-stack BYO shoots).
+    // Only valid on SubnetWorkers; forbidden on SubnetServices.
     // +optional
     PodSecondaryRangeName *string `json:"podSecondaryRangeName,omitempty"`
 }